How to Get There

 Traveling by train is the most convenient and most rapid way of getting to Cordoba.
 The city is part of the national high speed train network allowing travel times of less than two hours to Madrid and 45 minutes to Seville.
 There is an hourly AVE high speed train service; each train makes a stop in Cordoba.
-Another railroad connects Cordoba to the coastal city of Malaga.
+Another highspeed rail line connects Cordoba to the coastal city of Malaga.
 The national rail company provides several daily passenger services on this route.
 Also direct highspeed rail service is offered between Cordoba and Granada.

 Travelers who are in need to store their luggage in a safe place, may use Consignas Ferroviarias’ service.
 They have baggage boxes for rent on a reasonable daily rate.

 Traveling by Air

 Although Cordoba’s airport is not served by commercial airlines at present, tourists entering Spain by air are able to get to Cordoba rapidly.
 Major airports of Madrid (by high speed train), Malaga, and Jerez are just two hours away.
 The Seville airport is accessible within one hour.